DirectorDietetic InternshipJean CeramiM.S., R.D., L.D.email@example.com

 Applicants must have completed a bachelor’s degree and fulfilled the requirements of a ACEND/AND accredited didactic program in dietetics before the DI Program begins.
 (NOTE: If your AND Verification of Completion of Didactic Program in Dietetics Statement is more than five years old, additional coursework may be required prior to admission to the DI Program.
 Contact the program director for information.)
-A minimum Grade Point Average (GPA) of 3.00 is required in the last 60 credit hours.
+A minimum Grade Point Average (GPA) of 3.2 is required.

 The dietetic internship at the University of New Mexico is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetic (AND), 120 South Riverside Plaza, Chicago, IL 60606-6995, 312-899-0040, ext.5400, www.eatright.org